cybozu-go/placemat/docs/design.md

 Placemat v2 supports Redfish API in addition to IPMI.
 For more information, see [here](virtual_bmc.md#redfish-api).

-### Auto path MTU discovery and configuration
+### Auto Tune MTU Value

-Placemat v2 discovers Path MTU and configures it to the links it added to fix the problem that some packets are dropped due to the lower MTU that GCP sets on its instance.
+Placemat v2 fixes the problem that some packets are dropped due to the lower MTU that GCP sets on its instance by tuning MTU value of the links it added.
 GCP sets MTU 1460, but Placemat v1 sets MTU 1500 to the links.

 ## Obsolete Features